aspose-barcode-cloud/Aspose.BarCode-Products/barcode/php/_index.md

 {{< blocks/products/pf/sub-menu logoImageSrc="/sdk/aspose_barcode-for-php.svg" liveDemosLink="" PricingLink="https://purchase.aspose.cloud/pricing" buyLink="https://dashboard.aspose.cloud" docsLink="https://docs.aspose.cloud/barcode" directDownloadLink="https://github.com/aspose-barcode-cloud/aspose-barcode-cloud-php" liveDemosLink="https://products.aspose.app/barcode/family" >}}

 {{< blocks/products/pf/tab-content >}}
-<p>You can make new barcodes and configure barcode properties as per your business requirements.
-Aspose.BarCode Cloud SDK for PHP, also allows you to set physical attributes, such as, barcode dimensions, resolution, margin and display angle.
-You can generate auto-sized barcodes or by specifying exact dimensions.
-The barcode text location can also be provided to control the barcode location.</p>
+<p>You can create new barcodes configuring their properties according to your business requirements.
+Aspose.BarCode Cloud SDK for PHP also allows customizing various barcode attributes, such as dimensions, resolution, margins, display angle, color, appearance-related properties, and others.
+You can generate auto-sized barcodes or specify exact size dimensions.
+Specific parameters, such as barcode text location or the height of bars, can be adjusted as well.
+It is possible to create one or multiple barcodes in a single image.
+Moreover, Aspose.BarCode Cloud SDK for PHP allows scanning and reading barcodes of various symbologies at any rotation angle using image processing algorithms.</p>
-<p>Support for single or multiple barcode generation is also available.
-You can also set height of bars in the barcode and read barcodes by image processing algorithms.</p>
 {{< /blocks/products/pf/tab-content >}}

 <!--Diagrams Start-->